ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 }
 ```

 - `list_item_id` can now be an answer value or the output of a function, not just list collector ids.
+To make sure it is a valid id for storage we will replace any spaces with hyphens.
 - Dynamic answers can only be generated if there is at least one value.
 - In order to support examples like the schema above, Placeholders will need to be extended to support the new value `self`, which will allow the placeholder resolve the answer value for the current literal list item being processed.
 This is similar to the concept [`self` added in order to support
 dynamic answer options](https://github.com/ONSdigital/eq-questionnaire-validator/blob/master/doc/decisions/0010-dynamic-answer-options.md#resolving-the-value-for-self).
 This is required so that we can pipe the value of the literal item being processed into any user displayed text field.